jlacar/jlacar.github.io/kotlin/0to1in5.md

 val input = readInput("Day01")
 println(part1(input))
 ```

-One final run and I got my Day 8 Part 1 solution, which was 421 for my data set.
+One final run produced my Day 8 Part 1 solution, which was 421 for my data set.
+With the final answer to Part 1 copied
+to my clipboard, I pasted back into the Advent of Code website and claimed my gold star.

-## Close out: add the final solution guardrail and claim your gold star
+## Close out: add the final guardrail for the solution

-Finally, I added a guardrail for my final solution to fully protect myself from regressions during future attempts to
+Finally, I added another guardrail, `.also { check(it == 421) }`, to fully protect myself from regressions during any
-refactor.
+future attempts to refactor.

 ```kotlin
 val input = readInput("Day01")
 part1(input).also(::println).also { check(it == 421) } // verified solution
 ```
-With the final answer to Part 1 copied to my clipboard, I went back to the Advent of Code website to claim my gold star.

 That's it.

-It took longer for me to write about it than to actually do it.
-In real time, the whole process took about 5
+It took me longer to write about it than to actually do it.
+In real time, the whole process took about five minutes,
+maybe even less.

-minutes (maybe less).
-I don't know if you could call that process TDD but it certainly was incremental and involved a
+I don't know if you could call that process TDD but it certainly was incremental and involved a lot of feedback.
+And
-lot of feedback.
-And that, my friends, is how you eat an elephant in Kotlin: one small bite at a time with plenty of
+that, my friends, is how you eat an elephant in Kotlin: one small bite at a time, with generous helpings of feedback and
-feedback and checking of your understanding.
+checking of your understanding.

 ### [<< Previous article](kotlin-oneliners.md)